 You will not realize a capital gain or capital loss when you switch between series of the same Fund.
 The cost of the acquired securities will be equal to the ACB of the securities that you switched.
-You should include in your income for a taxation year any rebate that you receive from us as a management fee and/or Administration Fee reduction in connection with your investment in a Corporate Fund, whether it is paid to you in cash or reinvested in additional securities.

-Other switches involve a redemption of the securities being switched and a purchase of the securities acquired on the switch.
+Other switches involve a redemption of the securities being switched, resulting in the implications set out immediately below in the section entitled "Redemptions" and a purchase of the securities acquired on the switch.